-"Debt Service Coverage Ratio" means the ratio of EBITDA divided by Debt Service at a particular time.
+"Debt Service Coverage Ratio" is non-IFRS ratio and means the ratio of EBITDA divided by Debt Service at a particular time.

-"Interest Coverage Ratio" means the ratio of Cash NOI less general and administrative expenses divided by the total of the interest expense and other financing charges.
+"Interest Coverage Ratio" is a non-IFRS ratio and means the ratio of Cash NOI less general and administrative expenses divided by the total of the interest expense and other financing charges.